arangodb/docs/3.8/graphs-custom-pregel.md

 ------

 Phases will run sequentially during your Pregel computation.
 The definition of multiple phases is allowed.
 Each phase requires instructions based on the operations you want to perform.
+The initialization program (1) will run a single time in the very first round.
+All upcoming rounds will execute the update program (2).

 The pregel program execution will follow the order:

-Initialization:
+Step 1: Initialization
+1. `onPreStep` (coordinator)
-1. `initProgram` (database server)
+2. `initProgram` (database server)

-Computation:
+3. `onPostStep` (coordinator)

+Step 2 (+n): Computation
 1. `onPreStep` (coordinator)
 2. `updateProgram` (database server)
 3. `onPostStep` (coordinator)